sehr-abrar/restaurant-online-presence-redesign/research/user-personas.md

 ### Goals

-Michael wants to understand what makes the restaurant unique, what type of food it offers, and whether it aligns with his preferences.
+Bilal wants to understand what makes the restaurant unique, what type of food it offers, and whether it aligns with his preferences.
 He is interested in exploring the menu, reading about the restaurant’s background, and viewing photos of dishes.

 ---